Icinga/icingaweb2-module-director/doc/30-Configuration-Baskets.md

 a master and a satellite/config master.
 To avoid a failed restore, keep Director versions aligned across instances that exchange baskets, or upgrade the receiving instance before restoring a snapshot from a newer one.

+<a id="Restoring-Custom-Variables"></a>### Restoring Custom Variable Schema Changes

+Restoring a snapshot applies the same cleanup to custom variable values that the object form and the REST API already apply, see [Attaching custom variables to objects and templates](12-Handling-custom-variables.md#Attaching-custom-variables-to-objects-and-templates) for the general rules.

+If the snapshot renamed or changed the type of a custom variable, restoring it moves or clears the values already stored on hosts, services and other objects to match the new name or type.

+If the snapshot no longer attaches a property to a template, restoring it removes any value that only existed because of that attachment.
+A value survives if some other template still provides the same property to the object holding it.

+A value that would otherwise be renamed or removed is left untouched, under its old name or type, when a legacy Data Field still claims that variable name.
+Both the web UI and `icingacli director basket restore` report how many values were kept this way once the restore finishes.